Oladapo-jpg/public-health-projects/README.md

 Investigated factors associated with hospital length of stay using multivariable linear regression, regression coefficients, confidence intervals, and epidemiological interpretation of healthcare utilization outcomes.

+## Project 8: Trends in Personal Well-being in the UK (2011/12–2022/23)

+Explored long-term trends in life satisfaction, happiness, feelings that life is worthwhile, and anxiety using official UK ONS data, trend analysis, and public health interpretation.

 ## Dataset

 Simulated Heart Failure Mortality Dataset (1,000 observations).